 Mary Anne White in 1851 was an inmate of the Kilrush Workhouse in County Clare, Ireland.
-Prior to her leaving the workhouse (and in the same year) there was the death of another White.
+Prior to her leaving the workhouse (and in the same year) there was the death of another White in the workhouse.
 This was Norry White a three year little girl old who died on the 24th March 1851 of diarrhoea.
 Was she a relation of Mary Ann?
 In 1850 and 1851, one thousand six hundred and thirty nine souls died in the Kilrush workhouse.
 Our Mary Ann could have just as easily have been among them.